Few lines, no waits: So many voted early in D.C. area that Election Day so far has been a breeze

 Baines Charlson said she expects some Maryland counties to be tallying mail-in votes well into next week.

 With smaller crowds, only minor hiccups arose Tuesday.
 A polling place in Hyattsville opened 30 minutes late as election judges struggled to get the electronic poll books running.
-A long line briefly formed at John R. Lewis High School near Springfield because the wrong polling equipment had been delivered; election workers had to use paper poll books as backups.
+A long line briefly formed at John R. Lewis High School in Springfield because the wrong polling equipment had been delivered; election workers had to use paper poll books as backups.
 Scattered lines formed at some precincts, but there were no widespread reports of extensive waits in the region by 3 p.m.

 Some voters who cast ballots early found themselves at the polls on Election Day anyway.
 Cathy Robertson, 56, voted early, but her mother insisted on casting her ballot on Election Day itself, so Robertson escorted her to the polls at Duke Ellington School in the District.
 She said it gave her something to do on a nerve-racking day that she would otherwise spend worrying about the possibility of post-election clashes.